 - Suicidal ideation

-Effects of Overdose and Withdrawal
+Effects of overdose and withdrawal

 Many people who abuse prescription drugs use a mixture of drugs and alcohol to increase the feelings of happiness and reduce the unpleasant side effects.
 This can very easily lead to overdose.
-If you suspect someone you love is experiencing an overdose, call 911 immediately.
+If you suspect that someone you love is experiencing an overdose, call 911 immediately.
 Common symptoms of overdose on prescription medications include:

 Prescription Painkiller Overdose Symptoms: